Havoc Demon Hunter Midnight Playstyle and Rotation Guide

 Generally, the gameplay loop is quite simple: Send everything on cooldown, while trying to line up damage buffs/increases at the same time.
 A lot of the time, the cooldowns of Eye Beam and Vengeful Retreat will sync naturally.

-Maximizing Uptime with Mover Builds
+Maximizing Uptime with Mover builds

 One of the most difficult concepts when learning Havoc Demon Hunter is the art of movement.
 Mover builds are volatile, and with mechanics such as frontals and swirlies on the ground, the movement aspect of the spec is challenging for even the best players in the world.